-In 1980, Manatee County enacted the local option tourist development tax, which is also called the tourist tax, bed tax, short-term rental tax, and resort tax.
+In 1980, Manatee County enacted the local option tourist development tax, which is also called tourist tax, bed tax, short-term rental tax, and resort tax.
 The rate for Manatee County is five percent.
-The Tax Collector's office enforces, collects, and audits the tax, which is levied in addition to sales tax.
+The tax collector's office enforces, collects, and audits the tax, which is levied in addition to sales tax.
 Information about specific tourist tax accounts is confidential and is exempt from public records law.

 Here are the basics of a few of the different tourist tax scenarios:

 - If you rent out any accommodations for six months or less, the total rental amount is subject to the tourist tax.